-Start taking the remaining ideas and placing them in your categories.
-Once your ideas have found their home within categories, you can take notes of goals for each post or even specific calls to action.
+Start taking the remaining ideas and placing them into your categories.
+Once your ideas have found their home within the categories, you can start to set goals for each post or even specific calls to action.
 This is a great exercise to get you thinking about which posts might make great new curiosity posts and ones you are more explicit with your business.

 Remember, your social media profiles should have a good balance of personal vs. business.
-Without question, make sure your 2019 Content strategy and calendar reflect this!
+Without question, make sure your 2020 Content strategy reflects this!

 From here, you want to start building out your calendar.
 It is generally recommended you post twice per day, right?
 So that’s roughly 14 times per week.

 If you are focused on planning out your year this would be about 728 posts.
-OK, catch your breath!
-At least half of these posts will be images; family photos, something you bought, selfies, a memory, etc. So before you freak out … (and jump through the screen!) rest assured that the number sounds much larger than it is.
+OK, catch your breath and pick up your jaw!
+At least half of these posts will be images; family photos, something you bought, selfies, a memory, etc. So before you freak out … (and jump through the screen at us!) find comfort that the number sounds much larger than it is.

-Quick Tip: Set up a Pinterest board when you can store all of your images.
+Quick Tip: Set up a Pinterest board where you can store all of your images.
 This is a great way to have images ready to go whenever you need them.
-Then, all you have to do is add caption or sort narrative when you post it!
+Then, all you have to do is add a caption or some sort of narrative when you post it!

 Step Three: Start Writing!

-Now that you have a content strategy and calendar mapped out it’s time to get the words flowing.
+Now that you have a content strategy mapped out it’s time to get the words flowing.
 We try to stay about 7-10 posts ahead of the desired posting date.
-This is a great way to have a chunk of content ready to go in case the inspiration doesn’t strike you at the time.
+This is a great way to have a chunk of content ready to go in case the inspiration doesn’t strike you at the time you need it to.

 A good way to stay ahead of the game when it comes to content creation is to chunk yourself time each week to knock out those 7-10 posts.
-Break those chunks up if you need to – or consider outsourcing some content even (depending of course on your current circumstances).
+Break those chunks up if you need to – or consider outsourcing some content even.

-Final Thoughts on Creating your 2019 Content Strategy and Calendar
+Final Thoughts on Creating your 2020 Content Strategy

-You and your business deserve this.
-And you will thank yourself over and over throughout the year if you took the time to create a solid plan.
+You and your business deserve the best and you will thank yourself over and over throughout the latter part pf the year if you take the time to create a solid plan.
 As entrepreneurs, we’re in this for the long haul, right?
 So don’t short change the areas that are often the most lucrative.

-Although we have built our business(es) in a hybrid space of both offline and online, having a calendar and strategy apply across the board.
+Although we have built our business(es) in a hybrid space of both offline and online, having a strategy applies across the board.
 Think about it, you would never show up to a meeting or presentation and wing it (well, you shouldn’t anyway!).

-In the comments, let us know what sorts of topics you will have on your content calendar for 2019.
-And, we would love your feedback on how you found these steps to be when creating your content strategy as well!
+In the comments, let us know what sorts of topics you will have on your content calendar for 2020.